UniSACyber/S3ID/README.md

 ## Dataset characteristics
 ### Dataset generation:
-The EO Walker-Delta satellite constellation dynamics from MATLAB were exported to Mininet to integrate software-defined networking (SDN).
+The EO Walker-Delta satellite constellation orbital dynamics from MATLAB were exported to Mininet to integrate software-defined networking (SDN).
 Two Oracle VirtualBox virtual machines were set up for Mininet and the SDN POX controller.
 The virtual machines communicate via a Host-only network adapter on Oracle VirtualBox.
 In Mininet, the satellites and the ground station are presented as a coupled Mininet host (e.g. s1 and h1).
 The diagram below shows the topology configuration.

     <p align="center">
         <img src="graphics/eoscenario.svg" alt="EO Walker-Delta constelaltion in Mininet" width="500">
     </p>